How do you make caviar?

 Well, quite obviously the eggs are made by the sturgeon fish, but the farming, harvesting, and handling methods can make a huge difference in the quality of the final product.

 Caviar comes from a variety of sturgeon roe, which is typically obtained through 2 caviar harvesting processes.
-Once the roe is harvested from the sturgeon fish, the roe sacks are rubbed across a mesh screen to separate the eggs from the membrane.
+Once the roe is harvested from the sturgeon fish, the roe sacks are rubbed across a stainless steel mesh screen to separate the eggs from the membrane.
 The eggs are then rinsed and inspected with tweezers to remove impurities, membrane residue, and broken eggs.
 Lastly, the caviar is weighed, salted, and packaged.

 Caviar production is pretty straightforward once the roe is harvested, but that process is much more complex.
 Below we will discuss the 2 main harvesting techniques, along with which fish produce caviar.